What is a storm?

 HGV

-Take extra care if you are driving a high sided vehicle or towing a trailer or other vehicle
+Take extra care if you are driving a high sided vehicle or towing anything

 Car in river